 India’s press is the freest in Asia and attacks on the government are often quite outspoken.
 However, as in the West, most papers can be seen as part of the political establishment, and are unlikely to print anything that might upset the “national consensus”.

 There are also a number of Time/Newsweek-style news magazines, with a strong emphasis on politics.
 The best of these are India Today and Frontline, published by The Hindu.
-Others include Outlook, which presents the most readable, broadly themed analysis, Sunday and The Week.
+Others include Outlook, which presents the most readable, broadly themed analysis, and The Week.
 As they give more of an overview of stories and issues than the daily papers, you will probably get a better insight into Indian politics, and most tend to have a higher proportion of international news, too.
-Business India is more financially oriented and The India Magazine more cultural.
-Film fanzines and gossip mags are very popular (Screen and Filmfare are the best, though you’d have to be reasonably au fait with Indian movies to follow a lot of it), but magazines and periodicals in English cover all sorts of popular and minority interests, so it’s worth having a look through what’s available.
+Also worth checking out are samachar.com, one of the best news gateway sites, featuring headlines and links to leading Indian newspapers, and alternative news webzine tehelka.com, famous for exposing corruption scandals in government.

 Foreign publications such as the International Herald Tribune, Time and The Economist are all available in the main cities, though it’s easier (and cheaper) to read the day’s edition for free online.
-For a read through the British press, try the British Council in Delhi, Mumbai, Kolkata and Chennai; the USIS is the American equivalent.
-Expat-oriented bookstalls, such as those in New Delhi’s Khan Market, stock slightly out-of-date and expensive copies of magazines like Vogue and NME.
+For a read through the British press, try the British Council in Delhi, Mumbai, Kolkata, Chennai and six other cities; the USIS is the American equivalent.
+The UK’s Guardian website is one of the best online news resources, with an extensive archive of articles and an excellent dossier on Kashmir.
+Access is free.

-BBC World Service radio can be picked up at 94.3FM in most major cities, on short wave on frequencies ranging from 5790–15310kHz, and on medium wave (AM) at 1413KHz (212m) between about 8.30am and 10.30pm (Indian time).
+BBC World Service radio can be picked up at 94.3FM in most major cities, on short wave on frequencies ranging from 5790–15310kHz, and on more sporadically medium wave (AM) at 1413KHz (212m) between about 8.30am and 10.30pm (Indian time).
 It also broadcasts online.
 The Voice of America can be found on 15.75MHz (19) and (75.75MHz (39.5m), among other frequencies.
 Radio Canada broadcasts in English on 6165 and 7255KHz (48.6 and 41.3m) at 6.30–7.30am and on 9635 and 11,975 KHz (31 and 25m) at 8.30–9.30pm.